mlflow/mlflow/docs/source/getting-started/index.rst

 MLflow Tracking
 ^^^^^^^^^^^^^^^

-This quick, 5-minute introductory tutorial will get you up to speed on the basics of MLflow tracking.
+:ref:`MLflow Tracking <tracking>` is one of the primary service components of MLflow.
+In these guides, you will gain an understanding of what MLflow Tracking can do to enhance your MLOps related activities while building ML models.

 .. figure:: ../_static/images/tutorials/introductory/tracking-basics.png
     :width: 100%
     :align: center
     :alt: The basics of MLflow tracking.

-In this brief introductory quickstart on MLflow Tracking, you will learn how to leverage MLflow to:
+In these introductory guides to MLflow Tracking, you will learn how to leverage MLflow to:

 * **Log** training statistics (loss, accuracy, etc.) and hyperparameters for a model
 * **Log** (save) a model for later retrieval
-* **Register** a model to enable deployment
+* **Register** a model using the :ref:`MLflow Model Registry <registry>` to enable deployment
 * **Load** the model and use it for inference

-In the process of learning these key concepts, you will be exposed to the MLflow fluent API, the MLflow Tracking UI, and learn how to add metadata associated with a model training event to an MLflow run.
+In the process of learning these key concepts, you will be exposed to the `MLflow Tracking APIs <../tracking/tracking-api.html>`_, the MLflow Tracking UI, and learn how to add metadata associated with a model training event to an MLflow run.

 .. raw:: html